Randburg - Gauteng

 Randpark Club has made a statement in recent years in establishing themselves as one of Gauteng’s premier golf destinations.
 It has become one of the leading social golf clubs in the country by morphing from a golf club into a community lifestyle club.
 The upstairs terrace bar of the clubhouse overlooking the course is the place to be on festive occasions.

 And their two outstanding golf courses are a big part of the growing appeal of Randpark.
 The club’s metamorphosis began in 2011 with a four-year R26-million investment into the upgrade of its courses by Golf Data.
 They were modernised and rebranded in 2013 as Firethorn and Bushwillow.
-In the last four years the courses have hosted five tri-sanctioned tournaments between the European Tour, Asian Tour and Sunshine Tour, the 2018, 2020 and 2021 Joburg Open, and SA Open in 2019 and 2020.
+In recent years the courses have hosted five tri-sanctioned tournaments between the European Tour, Asian Tour and Sunshine Tour, the 2018, 2020 and 2021 Joburg Open, and SA Open in 2019 and 2020.

 Additional Course Facts

 Note: Shubhankar Sharma shot 61 in the 2017 Joburg Open, but it did not count as the official course record as preferred lies were allowed.